HeflerDev/Friendly-Lollypop/README.md

 If he succeed, your character will blink RED and you will take some damage. <br>
 ![](gifs/take_damage.gif)<br>

-- If your health reaches 0, you will die and the game will end.
+- If your health reaches 0, you will die and the game will end. <br>
 ![](gifs/die.gif)

 ### To Make Changes